Our 3rd Anniversary

 “Not everyone needs the traditional in-patient treatment programs,” says Martin.
 “For some, it’s a high threshold to go in-patient for 30, 60, or 90 days.
 For working people, parents, students, or anyone who needs to maintain existing responsibilities, we give them the ability to get well with minimal disruption to their lives.”

-“One of our core strengths is definitely our incredibly knowledgeable and passionate staff.
+“One of our core strengths is definitely an incredibly knowledgeable and passionate staff.
 The entire team is 100% focused on helping clients recover through our high-quality integrated programming.
 We’re trying to make recovery accessible to as many people in Phoenix as possible,” says Martin.

 And what does the future hold for Continuum Recovery Center?
 Of course, all we really have is today, but Martin remains committed to building an enduring legacy of wellness and, in her words, a community of “raving fans.”

 “As we like to say, ‘not everyone heals the same way’” says Martin.
-“Ultimately, we want our clients to achieve long-term recovery and re-enter society as parents, workers, providers, sons and daughters, restored to health and well-being for the long haul.”
+“Ultimately, we want our clients to achieve long-term recovery and re-enter society as parents, workers, providers, sons, and daughters, restored to health and well-being for the long haul.”

-Judging from the last 3 years, with hard work and determination, Continuum will continue leading the way in addiction treatment and help Phoenix’s recovery community grow stronger in the process.
+Judging from the last 3 years, with hard work and determination, Continuum Recovery will continue leading the way in addiction treatment and help Phoenix’s recovery community grow stronger in the process.